 Renovation projects include:

 The Star of the Republic Museum will provide insight into the early settlers that came in search of a new life and the Republic of Texas era, showcasing the diverse groups that lived in Texas at that time.
-The Museum will remain closed until 2025.
+The Museum will reopen November 8, 2025.

-The Visitor Center will close Fall 2023 and reopen in 2025.
+The Visitor Center will reopen November 8, 2025.
 It will highlight the significance of the Convention of 1836 where Texas declared independence on this site.
 It will direct a visitor to the various experiences at Washington-on-the-Brazos where they can further immerse themselves in the history of 1836 to 1845.
 It will direct a visitor to Independence Hall, the Washington Town Site, Star of the Republic Museum and Barrington Plantation.

-A new brick double Entrance Gate is currently being completed in cooperation with the Texas Department of Transportation.
+A new brick double Entrance Gate has been completed in cooperation with the Texas Department of Transportation.
 This prominent entry will begin the journey into a very special place in the history of Texas.

-The Conference Center will be updated with a focus on corporate retreats and community meeting space.
+The Conference Center has be updated with a focus on corporate retreats and community meeting space.

 Texas Monthly Article